proycon/folia/docs/source/hiddentoken_annotation.rst

 Hidden Token Annotation
 ==================================================================

-.. foliaspec:annotationtype_description(token)
+.. foliaspec:annotationtype_description(hiddentoken)
-This annotation type introduces a tokenisation layer for the document.
-The terms **token** and **word** are used interchangeably in FoLiA as FoLiA itself does not commit to a specific tokenisation paradigm.
-Tokenisation is a prerequisite for the majority of linguistic annotation types offered by FoLiA and it is one of the most fundamental types of Structure Annotation.
-The words/tokens are typically embedded in other types of structure elements, such as sentences or paragraphs.
+This annotation type allows for a hidden token layer in the document.
+Hidden tokens are ignored for most intents and purposes but may serve a purpose when annotations on implicit tokens is required, for example as targets for syntactic movement annotation.

 Specification
 ---------------

-.. foliaspec:specification(token)
+.. foliaspec:specification(hiddentoken)
 :Annotation Category: :ref:`structure_annotation_category`
-:Declaration: ``<token-annotation set="...">`` *(note: set is optional for this annotation type; if you declare this annotation type to be setless you can not assign classes)*
+:Declaration: ``<hiddentoken-annotation set="...">`` *(note: set is optional for this annotation type; if you declare this annotation type to be setless you can not assign classes)*
-:Version History: Since the beginning
+:Version History: Since v2.0
-:**Element**: ``<w>``
+:**Element**: ``<hiddenw>``
-:API Class: ``Word`` (`FoLiApy API Reference <https://foliapy.readthedocs.io/en/latest/_autosummary/folia.main.Word.html>`_)
+:API Class: ``Hiddenword`` (`FoLiApy API Reference <https://foliapy.readthedocs.io/en/latest/_autosummary/folia.main.Hiddenword.html>`_)
 :Required Attributes:
 :Optional Attributes: * ``xml:id`` -- The ID of the element; this has to be a unique in the entire document or collection of documents (corpus).
 All identifiers in FoLiA are of the `XML NCName <https://www.w3.org/TR/1999/WD-xmlschema-2-19990924/#NCName>`_ datatype, which roughly means it is a unique string that has to start with a letter (not a number or symbol), may contain numers, but may never contain colons or spaces.
 FoLiA does not define any naming convention for IDs.
                       * ``set`` -- The set of the element, ideally a URI linking to a set definition (see :ref:`set_definitions`) or otherwise a uniquely identifying string.
 The ``set`` must be referred to also in the :ref:`annotation_declarations` for this annotation type.